Wiredcraft/test-fullstack/README.md

 #### Tech stack

 * Use React for the frontend.
-* Do not use any scaffolding tool such as `create-react-app`, or any CSS framework, but try to use some JS frameworks such as React-Router, and packing tools such as Webpack or Parcel etc.
+* Do not use any scaffolding tool such as `create-react-app`, or any CSS framework, but try to use some JS libs such as `react-router`, and packing tools such as Webpack or Parcel etc.
 * Prefer TypeScript related backend frameworks.
 Use any DB for storing the data, or if you prefer, in-memory DBs could just work.

 #### Advanced requirements